Comprehensive Home Inspection

 Our sewer inspectors in Vancouver, WA verify the integrity of drain piping as well as noting damages caused over time.
 This sewer inspection is also useful in detecting blockages, broken pipes, root intrusions, and damage due to heavy construction equipment.

 A sewer scope will cost an additional $125 if done at the time of the home inspection.
 Clients will receive a full-color video of the inspection process and a report describing any issues with recommendations for repair.

 Water Quality and Private Well Water Testing

 stand-alone Price starts at $325

 Clean water is critical for keeping your family happy and healthy.
 However, private well water sources and city water can be tainted.
 Plumbing distribution piping and fixtures inside a home can also affect water quality.
-Bennett Home Inspections will collect water samples, establish a chain of custody, and deliver to the lab for testing.
+Bennett Home Inspections’ water testing services in Vancouver, WA will collect water samples, establish a chain of custody, and deliver to the lab for testing.
 Results typically are available in 5 business days.

 - Homebuyer package includes bacteria test, E. Coli, arsenic, nitrate, nitrite, and one metal or mineral.

 - FHA, VA, FDA Parameters, and other packages available.
 Call for pricing.